Psychology Faculty Research

 Jennifer A. McCabe, Ph.D.

-Dr. McCabe's primary research program focuses on memory strategies, metamemory/metacognition, and teaching and learning.
+Dr. McCabe's research program focuses on memory strategies, metamemory/metacognition, and teaching and learning.

 For more information on Dr. McCabe's research lab at Goucher College, please click here.
 To apply to work on her team, please contact Dr. McCabe via email at jennifer.mccabe@goucher.edu.

-Dr. McCabe will have openings on her team for Fall 2023.
+Dr. McCabe may have opening(s) on her team for Fall 2024.

 Arlette J. Ngoubene-Atioky, Ph.D.